anapenedos/PhosQuest/documentation/search_and_browse.md

 ### Limitations specific to search
 * Exact match search only returns results if the input text is **exactly the same as the entire field contents** of the searched database field.
 This may be unexpected for the user but avoids cases where for example accession number "123" is searched and accession number "123", "1234" and "12345" is returned).
-* Only able to search accession/ID field or Name (field in database that is searched for "Name" depends on table for search)
+* Only able to search accession/ID field or Name
+* The field in database that is searched for "Name" depends on table for search.
+For Kinases and Substrates, `_full_name` is used for Inhibitors, `_name` is used (translated to "Other Name on display").
+As there are multiple fields where a name can appear the search may not find a name that the user inputs because it is not in the field used for the search.
 * Search does not recognise wild-cards eg "*"
 * Search does not understand logical tests (e.g. search text inputs like `"DNA" AND "replication"`)